ARTbio/metavisitor/docs/use_case_3-1.md

     - Use the tool `Extract reads in FASTQ/A format from NCBI SRA`, select `List of SRA accession, one per line`from `select input type` and "Use-Case_3-1_accessions" in sra accession list.
 Click the `Execute` button.
     - When the tool is finished running you should have 2 new dataset collections in your history, one of them is empty.
 Delete the empty collection and verify that you have 40 pairs of datasets in the second collection.
     - If you are missing some sequences you'll have to re-do the steps above with only the missing identifiers.
 Once done, merge the collections using the tool `Merge Collections`.
+    - Use the `Concatenate multiple datasets tail-to-head` tool and select "Paired collection" as type of data.
+Set the paired collection as input and select "Concatenate pairs of datasets" as type of concatenation.
+Execute the tool.
-    - Rename the collection to `SRP068722`.
+    - Rename the outputed collection to `SRP068722` and delete the previous one by clicking the `X` button and selecting "Permanently Delete Datasets".
 2. Copy the `vir2 nucleotide BLAST database` from the `References` history to the current history `Input data for Use Case 3-1`.
 3. Now we still have to associate sequencing dataset coming from the same patient.
 We are going to use the tool `Tag elements from file` to add the patient information as metadata.
     - Click on the `Tag elements from file` tool and select the collection "SRP068722" in "Input Collection" and "3-1_Use-Case_SRR.txt" in "Tag collection elements according to this file".
 Execute the tool.
 Rename the new dataset collection `SRP068722_with_patient_information`.